krasimiracle/Design-Patterns/README.md

 # Design-Patterns
-Design patterns exercises.
-Used some of the principles in Effective Java 2nd edition.
+Design pattern practises used for self reference.
+Some of the principles of Effective Java(2nd edition) are applied.